DMJ Archive Login Register My Manuscripts

 2.6.
 Originality and Duplicate Publication

-The submitted manuscripts must be original.
-The manuscript may not be considered for publication in another magazine or journal.
-Additionally, no part of the manuscript may be published elsewhere without permission from the editorial board.
-Figures and tables can be used freely if the original source is verified according to the Creative Commons Non-Commercial License.
-It is mandatory that all authors resolve any copyright issues when citing a figure or table from a different journal that is not open-access.
-Similarity Check is used to screen submitted manuscripts for possible plagiarism or duplicate publication upon arrival.
-If plagiarism or duplicate publication is detected, the journal will be notified, the offenders may be penalized, and the institutions affiliated with the authors will be notified.
+Submitted manuscripts must be original and not under consideration for publication in another magazine or journal.
+No part of the manuscript may be published elsewhere without the editorial board’s permission.
+Figures and tables can be reused freely if the original source is properly credited under the Creative Commons Non-Commercial License.
+Authors are required to resolve any copyright issues when citing figures or tables from non-open access journals.
+All submissions are screened for plagiarism or duplicate publication using Similarity Check (https://www.crossref.org/services/similarity-check).
+If such issues are found, the journal will be notified, and appropriate penalties may be imposed on the authors, with their affiliated institutions also being informed.

 2.7.
 Secondary Publication

-• • The authors have received approval from the editors of both journals (the editor concerned with the secondary publication must have access to the primary version).
+• • Authors must obtain approval from the editors of both journals (the editor handling the secondary publication must have access to the primary version).

-• • The priority for the primary publication is respected by a publication interval negotiated by editors of both journals and the authors.
+• • The primary publication retains priority, with a publication interval agreed upon by the editors of both journals and the authors.

-• • The paper for secondary publication is intended for a different group of readers; an abbreviated version could be sufficient.
+• • The secondary publication is intended for a different audience; an abbreviated version may suffice.

-• • The secondary version faithfully reflects the data and interpretations of the primary version.
+• • The secondary version must accurately reflect the data and interpretations of the primary version.

-• • The secondary version informs readers, peers, and documenting agencies that the paper has been published in whole or in part elsewhere—for example, with a note that might read, “This article is based on a study first reported in the [journal title, with full reference]”—and the secondary version cites the primary reference.
+• • The secondary version must inform readers, peers, and documenting agencies that the paper has been published elsewhere, in whole or in part (e.g., “This article is based on a study first reported in the [journal title, with full reference]”), and must cite the primary reference.

 • • The title of the secondary publication should indicate that it is a secondary publication (complete or abridged republication or translation) of a primary publication.
-Of note, the United States National Library of Medicine (NLM) does not consider translations to be “republications” and does not cite or index them when the original article was published in a journal that is indexed in Medline.
+Note that the U.S. National Library of Medicine (NLM) does not consider translations as “republications” and does not cite or index them if the original article was published in a Medline-indexed journal.

 2.8.
 Process to Manage the Research and Publication Misconduct

-dmj is a member of Similarity Check’s plagiarism detection initiative and takes all cases of publication misconduct seriously.
-If the dmj staff discover suspected cases of research and publication misconduct, such as a redundant (duplicate) publication, plagiarism, fabricated data, changes in authorship, undisclosed conflicts of interest, and an ethical problem, the resolution process will follow the flowchart provided by the COPE (https://publicationethics.org/resources/flowcharts).
-All reviewers have a responsibility to report any suspected issues with the manuscript to the editor.
-If the investigation proves scientific misconduct, a retraction of the article will be published.
-If warranted, the authors will be invited to prepare the retraction, which should be submitted with an assignment of copyright statement that has been signed by all authors.
-If the paper has not been published, then the editor can always reject the paper.
-Instances of misconduct in the publication process will be shared with the editorial board of the dmj.
-The editor may wish to impose sanctions, notify editors of other biomedical journals, and depending on the severity of the allegation, notify the author’s institution. dmj will not hesitate to publish errata, corrigenda, clarifications, retractions, and apologies when the misconduct is founded.
+The Diabetes & Metabolism Journal is a member of Similarity Check’s plagiarism detection initiative and takes all cases of publication misconduct seriously.
+If the editorial office identifies suspected research and publication misconduct, such as a redundant (duplicate) publication, plagiarism, data fabrication, changes in authorship, undisclosed conflicts of interest, and other ethical issues, the resolution process will follow the COPE flowcharts.
+Reviewers are responsible for reporting any suspected issues with a manuscript to the editor.
+If the investigation confirms scientific misconduct, the article will be retracted.
+Authors may be invited to prepare the retraction, which must be submitted with a copyright assignment statement signed by all authors.
+If the paper is unpublished, the editor can reject it outright.
+Instances of misconduct will be reported to the editorial board, and the editor may impose sanctions, notify editors of other biomedical journals, or, depending on the severity, inform the author’s institution.
+The journal will not hesitate to publish errata, corrigenda, clarifications, retractions, or apologies when the misconduct is confirmed.

 2.9.
 Editorial Responsibilities